midit/crypto-data-engineering-pipeline/README.md

 ## Project Goal

-Build a simple end-to-end data pipeline:
+The project demonstrates a typical data engineering workflow:

-API → ingestion → transformation → storage → analytics
+API → ingestion → transformation → storage → API access

 The project focuses on practicing data engineering concepts such as: